Federal Writers' Project

-The Federal Writers' Project (FWP) was a federal government project in the United States created to provide jobs for out-of-work writers during the Great Depression.
+The Federal Writers' Project (FWP) was a federal government project in the United States created to provide jobs for out-of-work writers and to develop a history and overview of the United States, by state, cities and other jurisdictions.
+It was launched in 1935 during the Great Depression.
 It was part of the Works Progress Administration (WPA), a New Deal program.
 It was one of a group of New Deal arts programs known collectively as Federal Project Number One or Federal One.

-The FWP employed thousands of people and produced hundreds of publications, including state guides, city guides, local histories, oral histories, ethnographies, and children's books.
+FWP employed thousands of people and produced hundreds of publications, including state guides, city guides, local histories, oral histories, ethnographies, and children's books.
 In addition to writers, the project provided jobs to unemployed librarians, clerks, researchers, editors, and historians.

-Background
+History

-Funded under the Emergency Relief Appropriation Act of 1935, the FWP was established July 27, 1935, by President Franklin Delano Roosevelt.
-Henry Alsberg, a journalist, playwright, theatrical producer, and human-rights activist, directed the program from 1935 to 1939.
+Funded under the Emergency Relief Appropriation Act of 1935, FWP was established July 27, 1935, by President Franklin Delano Roosevelt.
+Henry Alsberg, a lawyer, journalist, playwright, theatrical producer, and human-rights activist, directed the program from 1935 to 1939.
 In 1939, Alsberg was fired, federal funding was cut, and the project fell under state sponsorship led by John D. Newsom.
-The FWP ended completely in 1943.
+FWP ended completely in 1943 after the US entered World War II and funds were diverted to the war effort.

 An estimated 10,000 people found employment in the FWP.
-The project set out not only to provide work relief for unemployed writers, but also to create a unique "self-portrait of America" through publication of guidebooks.
+The project was intended not only to provide work relief for unemployed writers, but also to create a unique "self-portrait of America" through publication of histories and guidebooks.
 From 1935 to 1943, the project cost about $27,000,000 – 0.002% of all WPA appropriations.